Diogo-Esteves/Diogo-Esteves/README.md

 <h1>Hi <a target="_blank"><img src="./assets/hi.gif" width="29px"></a></h1>

-#### I'm Diogo Esteves, graduated in Mechanical and Computer Engineering
+### I'm Diogo Esteves, graduated in Mechanical and Computer Engineering

 ## Developer 👨‍💻

-  :hourglass_flowing_sand: WIP: raspberry pie cluster, REST API in different programming Languages, temperature reader, desk with adjustable height, writing about interesting things ...
+  :hourglass_flowing_sand: WIP: raspberry pie cluster using k3s, REST APIs in different programming languages (one idea, many implementations), temperature reader (Arduino), writing about interesting things/ making notes ...

-  :information_source: Programming Languages: studying CPython Internals, **Go**, **Rust**, Java and C.
+  :information_source: Programming Languages: studying CPython Internals, **Go**, **Rust**, C++ and C.

-  :computer: I’m willing to collaborate on solving problems, recreate, research and deliver new products/projects.
+  :computer: I’m willing to collaborate on solving problems, recreate, research, and deliver new products/projects.

-  :telescope: I’m looking to help improve code quality, learn new things and drink some great coffee :coffee:.
+  :telescope: I’m looking to help improve code quality, learn new things, grow as a developer, and drink some great coffee :coffee:.

   :speech_balloon: Ask me about anything, we can together find the answer, but we already know.
   :mailbox: How to reach me -> [Linkedin](https://www.linkedin.com/in/diogo-esteves-a4b420b7/?locale=en_US)

-  :bulb: Fun fact: studied german and french, but just used for movies :joy:.
+  :bulb: Fun fact: studied German and French language, but most of the time just use it for movies :joy:.

 ## Languages and Tools